marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Themes provide little control over what gets loaded on your web pages.
 More optimised themes give you some control.
 But, mostly not at page-level i.e. site-wide control only.
 And, page-level granularity is what is vital for optimising a website.

 Standard *general* purpose themes generate way too many *round-trips* to the server (135-156 server requests is common).
 Obviously, 156 server requests is a ridiculous **waste of resources** for every single page on the site.
+As a reference, GTmetrix says **88** requests is the average.

 #### More Than Enough Rope